 The O-GlcNAc post-translational modification

 One current area of interest is the modification of serine and threonine residues of nuclear and cytoplasmic proteins with N-acetylglucosamine residues in what is known as the O-GlcNAc post-translational modification.
 This modification is abundant within all multicellular eukaryotes and its levels are maintained by only two enzymes.
 A glycosyltransferase known as O-GlcNAc transferase (OGT) acts to install O-GlcNAc at sites of modification.
 A glycoside hydrolase known as O-GlcNAcase (OGA) acts to remove this modification.
 The coordinated action of these enzymes results in the cycling of O-GlcNAc on proteins.
-O-GlcNAc has also been shown to fluctuate in response to the availability of glucose to cells as well as to be able to influence serine and threonine phosphorylation.
-O-GlcNAc is therefore a dynamic modification that is able to modulate phosphorylation within signaling pathways.
-Accordingly, O-GlcNAc has been implicated in various disease states including neurodegeneration.
+Levels of O-GlcNAc have also been shown to fluctuate in response to the availability of glucose to cells as well as to be able to influence serine and threonine phosphorylation.
+O-GlcNAc is therefore a nutrient responsive post-translational modification that is able to modulate phosphorylation within signaling pathways.
+Accordingly, O-GlcNAc has been implicated in various disease states including cancer and neurodegeneration.

-O-GlcNAc also plays fundamental roles in biology as was recently uncovered in a collaborative effort with the laboratories of Drs.
-Sinclair, Honda, and Brock, where it was found that OGT is a polycomb group protein, which are protein regulators of gene expression.
+O-GlcNAc plays fundamental roles in biology as was recently uncovered in a collaborative effort with the laboratories of Drs.
+Sinclair, Honda, and Brock, where it was found that OGT is a polycomb group protein (PcG), which are protein regulators of gene expression.
 Owing to the interest in the basic roles of O-GlcNAc we have carried out detailed studies of both OGA and OGT.
-We continue to explore the catalytic mechanism of OGA and have developed low nanomolar selective inhibitors of this enzyme.
-We have generated highly selective inhibitors of OGA that cross the blood brain barrier to increase O-GlcNAc levels in the brain and have proposed OGA as a potential therapeutic target for the treatment of Alzheimer disease.
+We continue to explore the catalytic mechanism of these enzymes and have developed inhibitors of both of these enzymes.
+We generated the first highly selective inhibitors of OGA and showed these cross the blood brain barrier to increase O-GlcNAcylation in the brain.
+Using these tools we have proposed OGA as a potential therapeutic target for the treatment of Alzheimer disease.
 Recently we demonstrated in a transgenic tau model, that OGA inhibition decreases tau aggregation and tau-driven neurodegeneration.
 More recently, we have gained insights into the glycosyltransferase OGT and have developed a Trojan horse strategy to inhibit the OGT in cells with single digit micromolar potency.
 We are continuing our research in the area, developing and refining chemical probes to determine their generality, as well as using these powerful reagents to study the basic biological roles of O-GlcNAc.
 We collaborate extensively with researchers world-wide to gain insight into the functions of O-GlcNAc.
-Among others, we have developed collaborations with structural biologists Dr. Davies at the University of York and Dr. Suzanne Walker at Harvard, and the structural genomics consortium (SGC) at the University of Toronto.
+Among others, we have developed collaborations with structural biologists Dr. Davies at the University of York, Dr. Suzanne Walker at Harvard, and the structural genomics consortium (SGC) at the University of Toronto.